ZsuzsaMano/agora-web-developer-2026/README.md

 The focus is on improving:

 - readability (reducing nested conditionals),
-- maintainability (centralizing repeated logic),
+- maintainability (centralizing repeated logic) DRY,
-- and separation of concerns (moving decision logic out of the template where possible),
+- and separation of concerns (moving decision logic out of the template),

-while preserving the existing behavior and security considerations (e.g. proper output escaping).
+I created a commit for each step of my progress on this task.

 ### 2. Component design (UI / UX)